-The Company, established in Singapore in 1988, is a major contract manufacturer specialising in the manufacture of equipment, machines, sub-systems, precision tools, spare parts and components in the semiconductor processing equipment industry, with in-house production facilities located in Singapore, the PRC and the Philippines.
+The Company, established in Singapore in 1988, is a major contract manufacturer specialising in the manufacture of equipment, machines, sub-systems, precision tools, spare parts, and components in the semiconductor processing equipment industry, with in-house production facilities located in Singapore, the PRC, and the Philippines.
 The Group provides EMS for high-mix/low volume sub-systems and equipment, and also provides ODM of its proprietary "Kinergy" brand of equipment.
+Meanwhile, the Group's investment division focuses primarily on provision of fund management services and investment activities in equity securities and funds.
 Details of the corporate profile information can be found in the Corporate Profile of this annual report.